 In terms of Section 149 of Companies Act 2013 the Company is required to have a womandirector on its Board.
 Mrs. Srilalitha Gopal Managing Director is already on the Board ofthe Company from 10th November 2011 and hence the Company fulfills therequirements of the said section.

 Brief resume of Directors

-The brief resume of directors proposed to be appointed and re-appointed and otherrelevant information have been furnished in the Notice of Annual General Meeting (AGM).Appropriate resolutions for their appointment and re-appointment are being placed forapproval of the shareholders atthe AGM.
+The brief resume of directors proposed to be re-appointed and other relevantinformation has been furnished in the Notice of Annual General Meeting (AGM).
+Appropriateresolutions for their re-appointment are being placed for approval of the shareholders atthe AGM.

 Key Managerial Personnel (KMPs)

 Evaluation of the performance

-The Board has carried out anevaluation of its own performance and that of itsdirectors including Independent Directors individually and the sub committees of theBoard.
+The members of the Nomination and Remuneration Committee (NRC) has carried out anevaluation of its own performance that of the Chairman Managing Director Directorsindividually including independent Directors Board the sub committees of the Board KeyManagerial Personnel and Senior Managerial Personnel.
+The Board evaluated the performanceof the Independent Directors.
 The manner in which the evaluation has been carried out isexplained in the Corporate Governance report.